The0mikkel/BigDataCourseExercises/lectures/02/exercises.md

 To use the HDFS cluster we need to tell the HDFS CLI to use the HDFS cluster we have made.
 This is done using the `-fs` option, for example: `hdfs dfs -fs hdfs://namenode:9000 -ls /`.
 You also need to use the `root` user when interacting with the HDFS cluster.
 This can be done by setting an environment variable for the current shell session: `export HADOOP_USER_NAME=root`.

-**Task**: Try to list the files inside the root directory in the HDFS cluster **Validate**: Verfify there are no files in the root directory.
+**Task 3**: Try to list the files inside the root directory in the HDFS cluster **Validate**: Verfify there are no files in the root directory.
 The following exercises will be about creating files, reading files, uploading files, and deleting files in HDFS.
 The HDFS CLI tool is used for this.

-**Task**: Create a file inside the interactive container called "test.txt" and add some text to it.
+**Task 4**: Create a file inside the interactive container called "test.txt" and add some text to it.

 <details>
   <summary><strong>Hint:</strong> Creating a file</summary>